-All volumes presented in this section (including tables and figures) are risked recoverable prospective resources.
+All volumes presented in this section (including tables and figures) are risked recoverable prospective resources in the UK Continental Shelf (UKCS).
 Onshore and unconventional hydrocarbon resources are not included in the assessment.
 Ultimately the Yet-to-Find potential of the UK Continental Shelf will be determined by activity levels.
 The ultimate volume that can be delivered will depend critically on how industry generates new targets, the efficiency of resource progression from plays through to drill-ready prospects and maintaining a 'social licence to operate'.